 - Kosher salt, freshly ground pepper

-- Using your hands or a rubber spatula, gently mix garlic, chicken, soy sauce, ginger, 4 scallions, and ½ cup broth in a medium bowl just to combine.(*We did NOT use the broth in the meatballs) Scooping out by the tablespoonful, form mixture into 1”-diameter meatballs.
+- Using your hands or a rubber spatula, gently mix garlic, chicken, soy sauce, ginger, 4 scallions, and ½ cup broth in a medium mixing bowl just to combine.(*We did NOT use the broth in the meatballs) Scooping out by the tablespoonful, form mixture into 1”-diameter meatballs.